 whose permanent villages of long houses were slightly east of present day Kansas City.

-They also had villages in the south western portion of Missouri and near Versailles,
+They also had villages in the south western potion of Missouri and near Versailles,

 Missouri.
 The Osage were considered agriculturally advanced and cultivated corn, beans,